Our Buying Guide

 IP ("Ingress Protection") ratings are defined in international standard EN 60529 (British BS EN 60529:1992, European IEC 60509:1989).
-They are used to define levels of sealing effectiveness of electrical endosures against intrusion from foreign bodies (tools, dirt etc) and moisture.
+They are used to define levels of sealing effectiveness of electrical enclosures against intrusion from foreign bodies (tools, dirt etc) and moisture.

 The numbers that follow IP each have a specific meaning.
 The first indicates the degree of protection (of people) from moving parts, as well as the protection of enclosed equipment from foreign bodies.
 The second defines the protection level that the enclosure enjoys from various forms of moisture (drips, sprays, submersion etc).
-The tables below should help make sense of it.

 Using electrical equipment in bathrooms or wet rooms has always needed care to ensure safety.
 The IEE Wiring Regulations (17th Edition) have identified zones within the bathroom to indicate what type of electrical equipment can be installed.
 The image below outlines these common zones within a standard bathroom.

 All Pebble Grey Mirrors and Cabinets that are rated IP44 are safe to use in zones 2 and above.

 Outside Zones —Anywhere outside zones 0, 1 and 2, where water jets are not used for cleaning purposes, the general rules of 0S7671 apply.